ajoergensson/TCPDump_parser/README.md

 Having issues to use local variables with the threads.

 # Further development
-Implement further functions as summarising used protocols.<br />
+Implement further functions to summarise used protocols.<br />
 - DNS Uses often 3 IPs (part of A record resolution).
 - (Iterate on line to calculate more than 2 IPs).